 One of these very upmarket locations is called Tigne Point and is the home of Malta’s largest shopping complex, a small sports centre and is almost certainly the best location for an apartment in Sliema (information here).
 The views of Valletta are spectacular by day and night and, one imagines, it must be a little like living in a postcard.

 Like any property market, there are many places to both rent and buy.
 It will come as no surprise that many of the picture perfect locations come with pretty spectacular price tags.
 I’d recommend finding a place to rent in Malta before deciding to buy.
 As with any location, there can be wide differences between areas.
 Malta is generally very safe and quiet, but in some places it can be impossible to park a car and this is the kind of information that would be useful before spending a few hundred thousand euros on a fancy apartment.

 There are many real estate firms that meet the needs of the public and compete fiercely for the best locations.
 The largest agencies are REMAX, Frank Salt and Dhalia.
-However, there are some very successful and well established boutique agencies that offer a more personalised service.
-One that we like can be found here.
+However, there are some very successful and well established boutique agencies that offer a more personalised service (like this company.

 In places Malta can be quite rural and Gozo can be very rural.
 It isn’t exactly a secret that the basic infrastructure in Malta took some time and effort to develop.
 Despite the small size, there are still some things that are missing.
 One area that your author has been told can be a little patchy is power.
 There are some areas in which the rural energy requirements of the locals aren’t brilliantly met.
 This will hopefully be resolved in the coming years.

 Being so small, it is actually difficult to not see the see on a regular basis.
 In some places, it takes a real effort to avoid it!
 As such, Malta and it’s history are very connected to the sea and it’s role as a trading port.
 These days, the sea is more about relaxation and enjoyment for most people.